 San Pedro Claver church, an impressive church with a façade carved from the stone of the nearby Tierra Bomba island.

-Photo by jkraft5, Old Town Cartagena Colombia
+Photo by Travelhapp, Old Town, Walled City Cartagena Colombia

 Photo by Elijah Lovkoff, view from San Felipe de Barajas Fortress Cartagena